Henry S. Reuss: Early life

 Henry Schoellkopf Reuss was born in Milwaukee, Wisconsin.
 He was the son of Gustav A. Reuss (pronounced Royce) and Paula Schoellkopf (b.
 1876).
 He was the grandson of a Wisconsin bank president who had emigrated to the United States from Germany in 1848.
 Both his mother and uncle, Henry Schoellkopf (1879–1912), were grandchildren of Jacob F. Schoellkopf (1819–1899), a pioneer in harnessing the hydroelectric power of Niagara Falls.

-He grew up in Milwaukee's German section.
+Reuss grew up in Milwaukee's German section.
 Reuss earned his A.B. from Cornell University in 1933 and was a member of the Sphinx Head Society.
 He then earned his LL.B. from Harvard Law School in 1936.

 Career

-He was a lawyer in private practice and business executive.
+Reuss was a lawyer in private practice and business executive.
 He served as assistant corporation counsel for Milwaukee County, Wisconsin from 1939 to 1940 and Counsel for United States Office of Price Administration from 1941 to 1942.

 World War II

-He was in the United States Army from 1943 to 1945, leaving as a major.
+Reuss was in the United States Army from 1943 to 1945, leaving as a major.
 He was awarded the Bronze Star for his service in the infantry.
 He served as chief of price control, Office of Military Government for Germany in 1945, and deputy general counsel for the Marshall Plan, Paris, France in 1949.
 After the War, Reuss became a special prosecutor for Milwaukee County in 1950.